Turkey Hill Road, Red Hook, New York

-Federal funds support projects on public roads, bridges, and other infrastructure (e.g. sidewalks, shared-use paths, etc.) that are deemed federal-aid eligible, meaning they are of a high enough classification or purpose that warrants federal investment.
-These funds are authorized (typically every five or more years, through a federal transportation bill) and appropriated annually by Congress to states, who then distribute the funds through their respective DOTs (e.g. NYSDOT) and MPOs (e.g. DCTC).
+Federal funds support projects on public roads, bridges, and other infrastructure (e.g., sidewalks, shared-use paths, etc.) that are deemed federal-aid eligible, meaning they are of a high enough classification or purpose that warrants federal investment.
+These funds are authorized every five or more years through a federal transportation bill and appropriated annually by Congress to states, which then distribute the funds through their respective DOTs (e.g., NYSDOT) and MPOs (e.g., DCTC).
 The funds are tied to specific programs with specific eligibility requirements.
 For example, the National Highway Performance Program (NHPP), which makes up a large share of available FHWA funding, can only support projects on the National Highway System (such as I-84 and the Taconic State Parkway).
 Because of the federal focus on major facilities, a large share of FHWA funding supports state projects, with a smaller share available for county and local projects.
-Federal funding also tends to support more road and bridge projects, and fewer walking and bicycling projects.
+Federal funding also tends to support more road and bridge projects than walking and bicycling projects.

-Federal funds support capital costs (e.g. buying a bus) and operational costs (e.g. driving that bus) for public transit operators of all kinds, including bus, rail, and ferry.
+Federal funds support capital costs (e.g., buying a bus) and operational costs (e.g., driving that bus) for public transit operators of all kinds, including bus, rail, and ferry.
 Federal transit funds, like highway funds, are authorized and appropriated by Congress, but the FTA uses a formula to allocate most of the funds directly to Census-defined urbanized areas, rather than to states.
 The MPOs within those urbanized areas must suballocate the funds to transit operators.
-For us, funds are first allocated to the Poughkeepsie-Newburgh Urbanized Area, which includes four counties: Dutchess, Orange, and Ulster in New York, and Passaic in New Jersey.
+For us, funds are first allocated to the Poughkeepsie-Newburgh Urbanized Area, which includes three counties in New York: Dutchess, Orange, and Ulster.
 The MPOs then suballocate the funds to local transit operators.
 In Dutchess, this includes County Public Transit and the Metropolitan Transportation Authority (MTA).

 Federal funds also support planning work, including our three core documents (which include Moving Dutchess Forward).
 Planning funds stem from separate FHWA and FTA programs and are allocated by Congress to the states, who suballocate the funds to MPOs.
 We program the funds in our annual Planning Program, where we identify specific planning tasks that will use the funds.